 A growing concern

 The Nuno deal had Mendes up and running.
 His next target was to conquer his homeland of Portugal.
 He did this in the late 1990s, taking advantage of a fall-out between Porto president Pinto da Costa and the leading Portuguese agent of that period, Jose Veiga.
 A Mendes client, Costinha, joined Porto from Monaco, and others – Jorge Andrade and then Deco – followed.
 Meanwhile, Veiga looked after players like Luis Figo, Nuno Gomes and Fernando Couto.

-In the summer of that 2002, Mendes did his first deal with a Premier League club, taking Hugo Viana to Newcastle for €12m thanks to a partnership with Paul Stretford’s company, Proactive Sports Management.
+In summer 2002, Mendes did his first deal with a Premier League club, taking Hugo Viana to Newcastle for €12m thanks to a partnership with Paul Stretford’s company, Proactive Sports Management.
 And that September, Maria Dolores Aveiro, the mother of a 17-year-old Cristiano Ronaldo, ended her contract with Veiga and joined up with Mendes.
 In a matter of months, Ronaldo joined Manchester United.

 Another agent, Pini Zahavi, helped open the door to Chelsea and it was propitious that Chelsea’s new chief executive, Peter Kenyon, had worked with Mendes on the Ronaldo deal.
 That helped Mendes take Jose Mourinho and two Porto players, Ricardo Carvalho and Paulo Ferreira, to Stamford Bridge in 2004.
 Four years later, ex-Porto players Jose Bosingwa and Deco joined them.

 We were a small club.
 I always told Jorge that my ambition was for this club to be a champion club, and thanks to Jorge that’s what happened